jayliu0313/Shape-Guided/README.md

 ```
 We need to divided the point cloud into multiple local patches for each instance.<br/>
 ```
-# This is for build memory and inference.
+# This is just for build memory and inference.
 python cut_patches.py --datasets_path DATASET_PATH --save_grid_path GRID_PATH --pretrain False
 ```
 *Make sure the order of execution of preprocessing.py is before cut_patches.py.* <br/>